Lyla Foy

+Lyla Foy (born 1988) is an English, London-based singer-songwriter.
+Her music has been described as "somewhere between folk and dream pop" and has been praised for its "texture and rhythmic complexity".
+She sings, writes, and produces her music.

-Lyla Foy (aka Wall) is an English, London-based songwriter and solo artist.
-She has shared stages with The National, Sharon Van Etten, Midlake, Phosphorescent, and Fleet Foxes.
-Lyla also sings and plays bass with psychedelic six-piece, Mono Club, fronted by Goldheart Assembly's John Herbert.
+She has been the opening act for The National, Sharon Van Etten, Midlake, Phosphorescent, and Fleet Foxes.
+Lyla also sings and plays bass with psychedelic six-piece, Mono Club, fronted by John Herbert of Goldheart Assembly.

-2012: "Magazine"
+Biography

+Early life

+Foy liked music from an early age; her father listened to Ella Fitzgerald.
+However, she did not have musical parents.
+Foy taught herself to play guitar as a teenager.

+Career

-Foy released her debut single "Magazine" in September 2012 under her band's name, Wall.
-Michael Cragg of The Guardian said of Foy, "You get the sense that even a whisper could overpower her soft coo of a voice."
+Foy released her debut single "Magazine" in September 2012 under her band's name, WALL.

-2013: Shoestring and "Easy"

 In March 2013, Foy released her debut EP Shoestring, named after the title track of the same name.
 The EP also included the tracks "Left to Wonder", "Place Too Low" and "All Alone".

-Later in 2013 Foy released a double a-side called "Easy" / "Head Down" via the label Subpop.
+In October 2013, Foy dropped her stage name WALL for her real name, Lyla Foy and signed a recording contract with Sub Pop.
+Foy released a double a-side called "Easy" / "Head Down" via Subpop.

-In 2013, Foy dropped her stage name Wall for her real name, Lyla Foy.
-She explained, "At first I wanted something abstract to put some distance between me and the identity of the music, but as things grew I wanted to put my name to the songs not the other way round."

-2014: Mirrors The Sky

-On 18 March 2014, Foy released her debut album, Mirrors The Sky, again with the label Sub Pop.
+On 18 March 2014, Foy released her debut album, Mirrors The Sky, via Sub Pop.
 The album contained ten songs, including "Honeymoon", "I Only" and "No Secrets".
 One of the songs, "Impossible", serves as the end credits music for the season one episode "Say Anything" of BoJack Horseman.